Canada's Trudeau says Trump wants to move forward on NAFTA

-TORONTO (Reuters) - U.S. President Donald Trump made it clear in a phone call that he was focused on moving forward on NAFTA, and if he can get a good trade deal there would be no need for steel or aluminum tariffs on Canada, Canadian Prime Minister Justin Trudeau said on Wednesday.
+TORONTO (Reuters) - U.S. President Donald Trump made it clear in a phone call that he was focussed on moving forward on NAFTA, and if he can get a good trade deal there would be no need for steel or aluminium tariffs on Canada, Canadian Prime Minister Justin Trudeau said on Wednesday.

 Reporting by Nichola Saminather in Toronto and Andrea Hopkins in Ottawa; Editing by Jeffrey Benkoe